TheSoftwareDesignLab/InstruAPK/README.md

 # InstruAPK

 InstruAPK is an open source tool for instrumenting APK Files.
 The instrumentation is done with the the purpose of collecting different coverage metrics when executing an APK under analysis.
-Current version allows only for method coverage instrumentation
+Current version allows only for method coverage instrumentation.
+InstruAPK is built on top of the [MutAPK](https://thesoftwaredesignlab.github.io/MutAPK/) tool.
+Our idea is to implement instrumentation statements as "mutation operators" applied to the code.
+This allows for easy extension, because a new instrumentation can be implemented as a mutation operator by following the MutAPK code structure.

 # Compile
 Download and compile InstruAPK with the following commands: